hpc-unibe-ch/hpc-unibe-ch.github.io/docs/index.md

 Official documentation site of the high performance computing and the HPC cluster UBELIX.

-Currently, the UBELIX cluster runs about 330 compute nodes featuring almost 6'300 CPU cores and about 300'000 GPU cores.
+Currently, the UBELIX cluster runs around 320 compute nodes featuring ~12k CPU cores and 160 GPUs with almost one million GPU cores.
 The infrastructure is available to all University personnel for their scientific work.
 The cluster can also be used by students within a scope of a thesis or a course.

 If your campus account is not yet activated for UBELIX, the [Getting Started Guide](quick-start.md) might be a good place to get you started.